davidpede/imgSizer/README.md

 #imgSizer 1.0.0-rc1
 ###An image sizing Extra for MODX Revolution
 This extra generates multiple versions of an image at different sizes.
 Image sets are generated upon upload of a single image within MODX Revolution.
-Perfect for responsive image solutions such as srcset and the <picture> element.
+Perfect for responsive image solutions such as srcset and the HTML picture element.

 ####Installation
 Simply download through MODX Package Management, and install.